givingjar/blog.givingjar.org/_posts/2016-09-28-charity-spotlight-lettuce-live-well.md

 In 2014, Kelly had been learning about nutrition.
 She was studying for the MCAT while working at the [Care Free Clinic][3] in Mason.
 Working with so many individuals, it became clear that people weren't as educated about health as they could be.
 If she wanted to make a bigger impact on peoples' health, it was clear to Kelly that she would have to provide better education at the very least.

-After telling her friends, Ashley Corinne Logan and Denise Loveless, about her idea to offer nutritional coaching and grocery tours, the trio got to work founding Lettuce Live Well, a nonprofit dedicated to providing free food education.
+After telling her friends, Ashley Corinne Logan and Denise Loveless, about her idea, the trio got to work founding Lettuce Live Well, a nonprofit dedicated to providing free food education.

 ![][9]

 ## Today

+Lettuce Live Well offers several ways to learn about food, the first being [Grocery Store Tours][5].
+During the tour, participants learn how to read nutrition labels, compare unit prices, and purchase whole foods.
+When the tour is complete, students are challenged to shop for a meal for four that includes all five food groups while spending less than $10.

+Lettuce also offers free, one-on-one nutritional coaching.
+Coaches encourage making small changes, usually by adding to a person's existing diet instead of taking things away.
+The coaches also help incorporate the changes into work and travel schedules.
+Emotional support and encouragement are also provided.

+[Metro Lansing Loses a Million][2] is another big program being lead by Lettuce Live Well.
+The site allows people to form peer groups and track their weight, physical activity, sleep, food, and more.
+The goal is to help Lansing residents lose a total of one million pounds together.

+The group also has a [Little Lettuce League][6] that incorporates games, activities, kid-friendly recipes, and fitness components into a child's lifestyle.
+Similarly, Lettuce also offers senior workshops where the focus shifts slightly toward cooking smaller portions of nutrient-dense foods, making tiny lifestyle adjustments, and improving mobility.

 ![][11]